oceanprotocol/docs/discover/faq.md

 Determining whether someone has downloaded your data and is reselling it is quite challenging.
 While they are bound by a contract not to do so, it's practically impossible to monitor their actions.
 If you want to maintain the privacy of your dataset, you can explore the option of using compute-to-data(C2D).
 Via C2D your data remains private and people can only run algorithms(that you approve of) to extract intelligence.
 This issue is similar to what any digital distribution platform faces.
 For instance, can Netflix prevent individuals from downloading and redistributing their content?
 Not entirely.
 They invest significant resources in security, but ultimately, complete prevention is extremely difficult.
 They mainly focus on making it more challenging for such activities to occur.

+(I embedded the answer in the Compute to data section, Already created a PR)
 </details>

 <details>